 Multiple factors influence performance in a recompilation system, and to show meaningful improvement a close evaluation of performance under different scenarios and with different levels of detail is important.
 We have explored our optimization in terms of execution time, and further validated our results with analytical measurements.
-Detailed examination of benchmark behaviour reveals that benchmarks respond in different
+Detailed examination of benchmark behaviour reveals that benchmarks respond in different ways to the relative aggression of a recompilation engine, and we considered a wide variety of benchmark-specific factors, including high level considerations such as overall runtime and low level influences such as the density of hardware event data.
+Under these highly

-Figure 14: Typical behaviour of benchmarks in response to different recompilation strategies.
+Figure 14.
+Typical behaviour of benchmarks in response to different recompilation strategies.
 More aggressive recompilation is in general good for benchmarks like JESS (upper left), bad for others like MTRT (upper right), while some such as SOOT and MPEGAUDIO have an intermediate sweet spot in terms of overall recompiler aggression.
 In the first three cases the online system adapts well; for MPEGAUDIO the online performance is improved over the baseline but does not achieve optimal performance.